tranqv/Mittag-Leffler-function-and-its-derivative/README.md

 I hope that this package is helpful for persons who work on this topic.

-Every report on this code is welcomed at tranquocviet@tdt.edu.vn or viet204@mail.com
+Every report on this code is welcomed at tranquocviet@tdtu.edu.vn or viet204@mail.com

 Regards.